chaudron/ovs_perf/README.md

 One of the two machines we will use for the T-Rex traffic generator.
 We will also use this machine to run the actual PVP script, so some additional setup steps are related to this.

+Please check out the [T-Rex Installation Manual](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_download_and_installation) for the minimal system requirements to run T-Rex.
+For example having a Haswell or newer CPU.
+Also, do not forget to enable VT-d in the BIOS

 ### Register Red Hat Enterprise Linux